steffenmllr/docker-backup-kubernetes/README.md

-# docker-backup-postgresql-to-local
+# docker-backup-kubernetes
-Uses the ruby backup to save encrypted backups to disk
+Uses the ruby backup in kubernetes as a cron job